C. Crane CC Radio-EP

 However I found that the CC-EP is not a good candidate for use with small, passive AM loop antennas via inductive coupling.
 Even my larger passive MTM Scientific loop which helps most radios did nothing for the EP.
 My guess is that the Twin Coil Antenna with its fine tuning scheme is so well tuned that introducing an external loop simply detunes it.
 But it must also be remembered that because the EP is very sensitive on its own, most reception will be about as good as your local conditions permit even without a loop to help it.

 SOUND QUALITY is quite good and very satisfying for this size radio.
-It doesn’t match the much larger GE SR’s or CC Radio-SW but it sounds much fuller than the CC Radio-2…it has more bass and treble and its controls have very good range.
-Its amplifier is rated at 1 watt and it can fill a typical room with no problem.
+It doesn’t match the much larger GE SR’s or CC Radio-SW but it sounds much fuller than the original CC Radio-2…of course the newer CC-2E with its greatly improved audio no longer suffers in this comparison.
+The EP’s amplifier is rated at 1 watt and it can fill a typical room with no problem.

 OVERLOAD: One unfortunate limitation the CC Radio-EP shares with its up-scale sibling the CC Radio-2 is susceptibility to AM overload in strong signal areas.
 Although the results are worst in urban areas with a mix of several flame-thrower signals, proximity to even a single strong signal can trigger overload that can be compared on different radios.
 Since I work in broadcasting I was able to bring some radios to an AM transmitter site.
 At such a location any radio will show severe overload and desensitization, so after testing them there I drove a short distance away and compared them again, then again at a third location still further away.
 I found that the CC-EP (as well as the CC-2) all succumbed to overload which the vintage analog radios were better able to resist.
 The strong signal not only spread out wider on the dial than it should have, but there was also a background murmur and outright breakthrough on parts of the dial that just covered up many other signals.
 These results were expected…the older radios use three gang air variable tuning capacitors and have a tuned RF stage which provides extra gain and extra dynamic range at the same time…the ability to handle strong signals while maintaining top sensitivity to weaker ones.
 The CC Radios are incredibly sensitive and about as good as it gets in that area, but be aware that they may not be the best choice for urban, high signal level areas.
 The CC Radio-SW, although not quite as sensitive on AM as the CC-2 and CC-EP is a better choice in urban, strong signal areas…it handled overload a bit better.